topherchris420/stanforddaily/README.md

 # The Stanford Daily

 This is the Stanford Daily website & mobile app!
-Visit the site at https://y.at/cool-face.pine-tree.newspaper.light-bulb and download the app at https://app.stanforddaily.com/.
-Contributions welcome!
+Visit our web3 Humor site at https://ipfs.io/ipfs/QmQzPPwkBUa8efuPnAotLGaTucPwJLAZsEwKGzd4HmUU4U and download our app at https://app.stanforddaily.com/.
+Contributions welcome! wagmi

 ## Setup